OxfordAbstracts/purescript-graphql-client/README.md

 It is possible to write the schema yourself but it is easier and safer to use the library's codegen tools.

-There is an npm library that is a thin wrapper around the schema codegen in the purs, pre-compiled.
-Install this package.
+There is an npm library that is a thin wrapper around this libraries schema codegen.
+First, install this package:

 ```
 npm i -D purescript-graphql-client